awesome-astra/docs/docs/pages/develop/languages/java.md

       }
       ```

-      With the file in the classpaht the previous code is updated as the following:
+      With the file in the classpath, the previous code is updated as the following:

       ```java
       import java.nio.file.Paths;